The Fellowship Program

 Fellowships with Adios Barbie are virtual positions.
 Thus, applicants must have reliable high-speed Internet connections and be skilled and responsible regarding electronic communication.
 Since the positions are remote, anyone anywhere in the world can apply.

 Adios Barbie is run entirely by volunteers.
 As such, these fellowships are unpaid.
 Your leadership, writing and social media skills will expand and you will develop a strong voice that is authentically yours around feminism and identity politics.

 The time required is negotiable.
 However, fellows should expect to devote an average of ten hours per week to their projects.

 In order to be considered for an fellowship, applicants must submit:

 - A resume

-- A letter of interest, including how both you and the organization can benefit from this collaboration
+- A letter of interest, including what inspires you about Adios Barbie and how we can benefit from collaboration

 - A writing sample of 300–800 words on a topic relevant to the work of Adios Barbie